Loop-induced direct detection signatures from CP-violating scalar mediators: Details on two-loop calculations

 \subsection{Review of the two-loop computation}

-The two-loop computation was recently presented for a purely pseudoscalar mediator in the context of a 2HDM~\cite{Abe:2018emu}.
+The two-loop computation was recently presented for a purely pseudoscalar mediator in the context of a 2HDM~\cite{Abe:2018emu} (see ref.~\cite{Hill:2014yka} for a related computation in a different context).
 For our model, however, we have to generalise the results to arbitrary CP phases in the SM and dark sector.
 We use the opportunity to present intermediate calculational steps of the derivation not explicitly shown in ref.~\cite{Abe:2018emu}.
 Our starting point is the calculation of the leading order effective vertices between the spin-0 \mbox{mediator $a$} and gluons, which we treat as background.
 To simplify the computation we employ the Fock-Schwinger gauge, in which the gluon field can directly be expressed in terms of the field strength~\cite{Hisano:2010ct,Novikov:1983gd}.

 The general amplitude can thus be written as